gbeckers/Darr/docs/tutorialarray.rst

 Accessing an existing array
 ---------------------------
 Darr arrays are represented on disk by a folder with some files in it.
-Assume we received an array called 'data.darr'.On disk, the 'data.darr' folder holds 3-4 files that contain all data and documentation.
+Assume we received an array called 'data.darr'.
+On disk, the 'data.darr' folder holds 3-4 files that contain all data and documentation.

 ::